 - In the same way that there are essential amino acids, there are essential fatty acids (for example, linoleic acid is used to build cell membranes).
 You must obtain these fatty acids from food you eat because your body has no way to make them.

 - Fat turns out to be a good source of energy.
 Fat contains twice as many calories per gram as do carbohydrates or proteins.
 Your body can burn fat as fuel when necessary.

-For more information about fat in the diet, check out the links page at the end of this article.
+For more information about fat in the diet, check out the links at the end of this article.